Region 10: Greg & Kimberly Laskowski

 5. Attend homeschool conventions and workshops

 - You will find an overwhelming amount of curriculum and support at these functions.
-IAHE holds a yearly statewide convention in Greenwood.
+IAHE holds a yearly statewide convention in Indianapolis.

 6. Become Involved

 - By volunteering for local homeschool opportunities you will be making “connections” for both parents and students.
 Don’t isolate yourself or your children.
 So sign up for to coordinate a field trip or plan a Mom’s night out.
 Join an online e-group and stay informed.

 - Both HEARTH and BACH in Monroe County have Yahoo e-groups.

 - JCCH has a Yahoo group in Jackson County

 - Remember why you are doing this.
 God has lead you to this decision and He will see you through it.

 - Don’t compare yourself to other homeschool families.
 Each family is unique including yours.

 The opportunity to foster a life long love for God and learning in our children.
 We love being together everyday, making memories, and the stories our adventures create.
 We make our schedule and it has the flexibility to meet the needs of our family, as well as tailoring education to fit each of our children.